 Preparatory Course (3 weeks, 37%): 700 EUR

-To secure your seat at our educations, a deposit fee of 400 EUR must be paid right after the admission confirmation.
+To secure your seat at our educations, a deposit fee of 800 EUR must be paid right after the admission confirmation.
 All students will be invoiced for all other outstanding fees in good time with deadlines for payment.

 One academic year consists of 2 semesters (fall and spring).
 Full payment of the fees is made in equal installments (one installment per semester) and the deposit fee is deducted from the first installment.
-The first installment is paid in June.
-All other installments are paid 2 weeks before the start of each semester.
+The first installment is paid in June/July.
+All other installments are paid before the start of each semester.
 The detailed payment plan with the exact amount of each installment will be indicated on your admission letter.
 The admission letter is sent once the deposit is paid and the agreement is signed.

 Example: